Volatility in crypto is a fact, that’s why we have lifesavers such as stablecoins that lessen the shocks. Learn how they can help you.

 At Maya, we believe that decentralized Cross-Chain technologies still require much more liquidity depth and daily trading volumes, and that stablecoins play an important role to achieve this.

-That is why, in later stages, and with the support of our community, we will launch five different stablecoins, based on these mentioned three types of models.
+That is why we have considered the possibility of launching up to five different stablecoins, based on the three types of models previously mentioned.
 We have also designed Stable Pools of liquidity, that pair external assets against our stablecoins, to complement our existing CACAO-paired, regular pools.
+These ideas are all longer term, and would be discussed within our community in due time.